ceph/ceph/doc/releases/quincy.rst

 Upgrading from Octopus or Pacific
 ----------------------------------

+Quincy does not support LevelDB.
+Please migrate your OSDs and monitors to RocksDB before upgrading to Quincy.

 Before starting, make sure your cluster is stable and healthy (no down or recovering OSDs).
 (This is optional, but recommended.)
+You can disable the autoscaler for all pools during the upgrade using the noautoscale flag.

 .. note::